 When we lived in London, I worked for Gordon Ramsay, whose offices at the time were located between New Scotland Yard and Victoria station.
 One of the nice things about the location was that when I wanted to escape the office at lunchtime, which was often, there were many old-fashioned sandwich shops from which to choose.

 One of my favorites served a version of the above, which I have perfected to my taste over the years since.
 It remains my favorite egg salad as it ticks many textural and taste boxes.
 The eggs for this recipe -- and mozzarella for Caprese -- are two of the times when I tear rather than chop the ingredients as I just find that irregular pieces taste better.

 2 6 minute eggs, cooled, peeled and crushed between your fingers into small pieces

 2 radishes, topped and tailed and cut into batons

 2 tsps finely chopped spring or red onion

 Splash of pickle brine

 Salt to taste

 Mix all the ingredients together.
-Excellent on a sandwich with some crispy lettuce or on crackers.
+Excellent on a sandwich with some crispy lettuce or sprouts or on crackers.